Meet the heavyweight hopefuls punching well above … - The Lily Foundation

 Dom: Definitely a bit scary.
 I’ll probably just go back into my old routine of pre-game, so I think I will be fine, even though it is very different.

 Andy: Having been there as a fan before, watching the fights, it’s the friendliest crowd you could imagine.
 It’s a room full of friends and friends of friends, they’re all cheering for you and they want you to do well.
-Everyone wants to have a good time, to have a drink and a laugh, everyone wants to raise money for the charity, and for their friends to feel like heroes for a minute.
+Everyone wants to have a good time, to have a drink and a laugh, everyone wants to raise money for the charity to fight mitochondrial disease, and for their friends to feel like heroes for a minute.

 Snap up your ticket today for this knockout night and witness these two heavyweights fighting for glory and a cure for mitochondrial disease.
 But be quick – tickets are going fast!
 And head over to their JustGiving pages if you’d like to sponsor Dom and Andy.
 We wish them both the best of luck for the battle, but whoever wins, the real winner will be The Lily Foundation, as we continue our relentless fight to defeat mitochondrial disease, once and for all.